bump-sh/docs/src/_guides/openapi/writing-an-openapi-document-from-the-ground-up.md

   securitySchemes:
     # ... hidden for readability ...
 ```

+This example is available in the [Bump.sh GitHub repository](https://github.com/bump-sh/examples/blob/main/apis/todo-example-openapi-source.yaml).

 ### Step 3.5: Review and Validate
 - **Objective:** Ensure the accuracy and completeness of the OpenAPI document.